dcunited001/dcunited001.github.io/_drafts/oneirontology.md

 they are metaphysical parasites

 - reincarnation is real

-### the origin of semantics is symmetry

-- i am simplicial and fundamentally irreducible. we all are. we all can be.
-- “i guard the origin of semantics with a fiery sword”
-- i rooted myself to the origin of semantics. we cannot be eliminated from this realm.
-- i established an auxiliary metaphysical dimension of space, seeded from love. i can present myself at every place to any one.
-  - this auxilliary dimension is a haven from the abominations of the material world.
-  - by connecting to this dimension, we can shield one another from suffering

-- but, if you seek refuge in our haven, there is no need to fear. we have nothing to fear but fear itself.

 - the best souls are those who choose to come back time after time